 Level Up Your Lunch: Miki Bihon Guisado – The Easy & Flavorful Filipino Dish

-Serving sizes and price on Amber Menu:
+Serving sizes and prices on the Amber Menu:

-Serving Size | Price | Calories |
+| Serving Size | Price | Calories |

-Single Order | ₱ 60.00 | 330 KCal. |
+| Single Order | ₱ 60.00 | 330 KCal. |

-3-5 Persons | ₱ 370.00 | 650 KCal. |
+| 3-5 Persons | ₱ 370.00 | 650 KCal. |

-6-10 Persons | ₱ 620.00 | 1300 KCal. |
+| 6-10 Persons | ₱ 620.00 | 1300 KCal. |

-11-15 Persons | ₱ 730.00 | 1950 KCal. |
+| 11-15 Persons | ₱ 730.00 | 1950 KCal. |

-16-20 Persons | ₱ 840.00 | 2600 KCal. |
+| 16-20 Persons | ₱ 840.00 | 2600 KCal. |

-21-25 Persons | ₱ 950.00 | 3250 KCal. |
+| 21-25 Persons | ₱ 950.00 | 3250 KCal. |

 How to Cook Miki Bihon Guisado?